ThallesVicenzo/poke_fusion/README.md

 ![Screenshot_1705600087](https://github.com/ThallesVicenzo/poke_fusion/assets/77857665/ed36bf2a-4a5f-4b21-8857-ecbc4e315497)

-For some reason if the fuse call returns a error it will display this error page:
+For some reason if any api request returns a error it will display this error page:

 ![Screenshot_1705601278](https://github.com/ThallesVicenzo/poke_fusion/assets/77857665/a169472b-97cd-4b53-8f7c-ca5638dabdf8)